-Every business graduate or self-starting entrepreneur is familiar with the following phrase: “A brand is one of the most valuable assets a company owns.”
-The importance of a strong brand image and the power of intangible assets (logos, branding phrases) is drilled into the minds of young professionals all across the global business landscape - and for good reason.
+The importance of a strong product name and the power of intangible assets (logos, branding phrases) is drilled into the minds of young professionals all across the global business landscape - and for good reason.

-Creating a brand image that resonates positively with consumers is something every company needs to succeed - but it doesn’t come easily.
+Creating a new product name that both fits your existing brand and resonates positively with consumers is something every company needs to succeed - but it doesn’t come easily.
 Companies like Apple, Amazon, and Nike allot yearly budgets for their marketing teams in the hundreds of millions.
 Very few businesses are able to compete with that level of advert spending and brand development; however, achieving strong brand resonance in the minds of consumers is still within reach for smaller firms and start-ups.

 To develop a healthy brand image that works for your product line or business, utilizing the same brand development practices utilized by billion-dollar corporations is often the best strategy for success.
 What practice yields the best, most immediate results for your brand development process?
-Consumer research and feedback.
+Two words - consumer research.